Cheong43/Cheong43/README.md

 ### Hi there I’m Zhichang Lin,👋

 Computer science student 🧑‍🎓.
-I enjoy and fascinating by every tech theory and new idea!
+I am constantly exploring new technologies and seeking ways to innovate and improve the world through the power of code.

 - 🌱 My current interest of works include web3 infra and governance.
 - 💬 I’m looking for software engineering internship or collaboration.